scipy-conference/scipy_proceedings/papers/anton_malakhov/composability.rst

    Execution time for unbalanced eignevalues search workload. :label:`dnumpy`

-In this workload we have same three stages.
+In this workload, we have same three stages.
 The second and the third stage computes eignevalues and the first one performs matrix multiplication.
-The reason of why we don't use eignevalues search for the first stage as well is that it cannot fully load CPU as we planned.
+The reason for why we do not use eignevalues search for the first stage as well is that it cannot fully load CPU as we intended.

-From figure :ref:`dnumpy` one can see that the best solution for this workload is work stealing scheduler from Intel |R| TBB which allows to reduce execution time on 35%.
+From figure :ref:`dnumpy` we can see that the best solution for this workload is Intel |R| TBB mode, which allows to reduce execution time to 67% of the default mode.
-*SMP.py* module works even slower than default version due to the same issues as described for unbalanced QR decomposition example.
+SMP module works even slower than the default version due to the same issues as described for unbalanced QR decomposition example.
-And as for the mode with serialization of OpenMP parallel regions, it works significantly slower than default version since there is no enough work for each parallel region that leads to CPU underutilization.
+Composable OpenMP modes work significantly slower than default version since there is no enough work for each parallel region that leads to CPU underutilization.

 3.5.
 Acceptable Level of Oversubscription
 -----------------------------------------
-We few did experiments to determine what level of oversubscription has acceptable performance.
+We set few experiments to determine what level of oversubscription has acceptable performance.
 We started with various sizes for the top level thread or process pool, and ran our balanced eigenvalues search workload with different pool sizes from 1 to 88.